robertmuth/Cwerg/FrontEnd/ConcteteSyntax/README.md

 ### modules/namespaces

 Everything lives in a module.
 Modules may NOT be nested.
-And import chains may not have cycles.
+Import chains may not have cycles.

 ### arrays and slices